Australia–United States sports rivalries: Swimming

-The rivalry reached its most intense level in the lead up to the 2024 Summer Olympics when Australian Cate Campbell stated on a national broadcast that "It is just so much sweeter beating America.
+The swimming rivalry between the two nations reached its most intense level in the lead up to the 2024 Summer Olympics when Australian Cate Campbell stated on a national broadcast that "It is just so much sweeter beating America.
 There were a couple of nights, particularly the first night of competition, where we did not have to hear ‘Star-Spangled Banner’ ring out through the stadium, and I cannot tell you how happy that made me."
 She also mentioned that "the U.S. have this infernal cowbell they ring.
 And as someone leaves to go to the competition pool, they ring out, ‘USA, USA,’ and I have never wanted to punch someone more."
 These statements infuriated the US team with Lilly King stating "Is it going to be worse if they beat us than somebody else?
 Yeah."
-Former American swimmer Michael Phelps was also asked to comment on the statements made by the Australian and was visibly deturbed by the comments responding that if he was on the team he'd "watch [Campbell’s comments] every single day to give me that little extra."